 Let Colorado Vote, led by Colorado business leader Kent Thiry, gathered over 300,000 signatures to place two ballot measures on the 2016 ballot, both of which passed.
-Proposition 107 will bring back the Colorado presidential primary and allow independent voters to participate, and Proposition 108 will make statewide (taxpayer-funded) primaries open to all voters.
+Proposition 107 brought back the Colorado presidential primary and allowed independent voters to participate, and Proposition 108 made statewide (taxpayer-funded) primaries open to all voters.

 In 2018, over 291,000 Independent voters voted in Colorado's first open primary and in 2020 the number of Coloradans who participated in the Presidential primaries jumped from 124,000 (in the 2016 CO caucus) to 1,800,000 people.